Amanda Jones (inventor): Women's Canning and Preserving Company

-A strong supporter of women's rights and suffrage, she founded the Women's Canning and Preserving Company in Chicago in 1890, which employed only women.
-In an address to her employees, Jones said that "This is a woman's industry.
+This is to be a woman's industry.
 No man will vote our stock, transact our business, keep our books, pronounce on women's wages, supervise our factories.
 Give men whatever work is suitable, but keep the governing power.
-This is a business training school for working women – you with all the rest.
-Here is a mission; let it be fulfilled."
-When this venture failed in 1893, she left Chicago for Junction City, Kansas, where two of her sisters lived.
+This is a business training school for working women—you with all the rest.
+Here is a mission; let it be fulfilled.